Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 \subsubsection{Scientific protocol for the experiment}

 Each participant used their own mobile phone following a common protocol.
-All students participating in the experiment by taking the home-to-school journey received the following instructions accompanied by some screenshots (see Figure \ref{fig:screenshots}):
+All students participating in the experiment by taking the home-to-school trajectory received the following instructions accompanied by some screenshots (see Figure \ref{fig:screenshots}):

 {\bf Before the experiment.} (1) Download the app.
 (2) If you have an iPhone, open the App Store and search for the Beepath app (see a screenshot in Figure \ref{fig:appstore}).
 If you have an Android, open the Google Play Store and search for the Beepath app.
 (3) Install the app.
 (4) Check if the app works properly before the experiment.
 First, check its functioning on your own.
 Then repeat the checking with your schoolmates the day that your teacher will announce.
 (5) In the meantime, report any problem you may have with the app to your teacher.